 One of the main considerations is the type of headphone and ear design you want to wear based on comfort and whether or not you wear hearing aids.
 Headphones come in three basic wearing styles and ear designs:

-The first is the over the ear style which has soft cups that completely cover the ears.
-This style looks like ear muffs and tend to be the most comfortable to wear.
+The first is the over-the-ear style which has soft cups that completely cover the ears.
+This style looks like ear muffs and tends to be the most comfortable to wear.
 But, because they cover your ear completely, you won’t be able to hear what’s going on around you.

 On the Ear Headphones